 10 Drought-Tolerant Ground Covers That Can Withstand Full Sun

 Aside from choosing the right color to harmonize with your other plants, the most important thing to remember when buying lantana is that there are ground cover cultivars and shrub cultivars that can grow to more than six feet in height.
-So you need to be sure you are purchasing a variety used for ground cover.
+So, you need to be sure you are purchasing a variety used for ground cover.

-2. Silver Carpet:
+2. Silver Carpet

-3. Spanish Daisy:
+3. Spanish Daisy

 Growing to about eight inches in height, this flowering, fast-growing perennial is a great choice for use as a ground cover in borders, rock gardens, rock walls, and around pathways.
 Although it is native to Mexico and Central America, it thrives in Southern California.
 This one does require a bit more work when it comes to cleaning up your flowerbeds as lower foliage dies off, but for those who love the look of the flowers, it is worth the extra effort.

-5. Creeping Rosemary:
+5. Creeping Rosemary

-Also known as prostrate rosemary, this fast-growing evergreen does well in full sun and is a beautiful choice for cascading over rock or paving stone walls or for use in rock gardens.
-This drought-tolerant ground cover for sun can be used for culinary purposes and usually grows to about six inches in height.
+Also known as prostrate rosemary, this fast-growing evergreen does well in full sun and is a beautiful choice for cascading over rock walls or for use in rock gardens.
+This drought-tolerant ground cover for sun can be used for culinary purposes and usually grows to about six to twelve inches in height.

-6. Ice Plant:
+6. Ice Plant

-7. Cape Weed:
+7. Cape Weed

 This tiny member of the sunflower family is considered a weed in many areas, which is actually good news for folks looking for a fast-growing ground cover that will quickly fill in a large, bare spot in their yard.
 With small, daisy-like flowers, these perennials are an inexpensive, easy way to cover large areas that receive full sun.
 Since California is one of the places where it is naturalized and grows like a weed, you know that it can thrive in drought conditions.

-8. Artificial Grass:
+8. Artificial Grass

 If you want the look of a green, lush ground cover without the water requirements, synthetic turf is a great choice.
 Because it is a non-living ground cover, it can be used in full sun, partial sun or shade, and even in spots where nothing will grow.
 This no-water ground cover is easy to maintain, always looks its best and can be used in areas of high traffic.
-It can also be used as an attractive ground cover in dog runs, under playground equipment and around swimming pools.
+It can also be used as an attractive ground cover in dog runs, under playground equipment, and around swimming pools.

-9. Wood Chips or Bark:
+9. Wood Chips or Bark